jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 cerebral storage.** If you got a question right but just barely, consider recording the learning point to solidify your thinking.
 Just as you take notes while you're studying lectures, treat question banks as study time and take a few *simple* notes.
-Don't waste time making this pretty.
+Don't waste time making these notes pretty.
+Every day you start with a new page and blank slate.

 Instead of simply stating the correct answer or tested fact, put it in contrast with the wrong answer you picked, eg. differential diagnosis.